Hicham010/ERC20-ZK-Permit/README.md

 # ERC20-ZK-Permit

- An ERC20 implementation leveraging zk-proof to transfer tokens by password
+An ERC20 implementation leveraging zk-proofs to transfer tokens by password